VX-Linux/main/README.md

 - Appmaker: Create apps for your favourite online activities
 - Backup: Backup your entire installation (single file system only)
 - Cleanup: Empty trash and package cache, remove unused kernels and packages
-- Default: Replace VX layout with a default Plasma desktop
+- Layout: Choose between several layouts (Default Plasma, Elementary, Macish, MXish, Win7, Win11)
 - Services: Enable / disable service
-- Timezone: Automatically set timezone to current location
+- Sync: Automatically set timezone to current location
-- Update: Update all VX files, scripts and utilities, along with any bugfixes for issues reported by users
+- Update: Update system and all VX files, scripts and utilities, along with any bugfixes for issues reported by users
 - Xmirror: Select and activate custom mirrors (Fastly CDN is the default)

 **Update Notifier**